AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflow-execution.md

   logInfo("Workflow already running, parallel execution not allowed.");
   ```

-A use case is presented in this section: [Coordinate data updates](../../workflow/using/coordinating-data-updates.md).
+A use case is presented in this section: [Coordinating data updates](../../workflow/using/coordinating-data-updates.md).

 ## Database maintenance {#database-maintenance}